dhutapratama/docs/broadcasting.md

 ### Open Source Alternatives

 <a name="open-source-alternatives-php"></a>
-#### PHP
+#### GO

-The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure PHP, Pusher compatible WebSocket package for Lets.
+The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure GO, Pusher compatible WebSocket package for Lets.
 This package allows you to leverage the full power of Lets broadcasting without a commercial WebSocket provider.
 For more information on installing and using this package, please consult its [official documentation](https://beyondco.de/docs/laravel-websockets).

 <a name="open-source-alternatives-node"></a>
 #### Node